revbayes/revbayes.github.io/tutorials/intro/revgadgets.md

 ========================
 {:.section}

-Diversification rate estimation is a major goal of many comparative analysis. `RevBayes` allows flexible implementation of many diversification rate estimation models.
-Methods may estimate speciation and extinction rates through time, across branches of the phylogeny, and in conjunction with the evolution of a trait.
+Diversification-rate estimation is a major goal of many comparative and epidemiological analyses.
+The diversification models implemented in `RevBayes` allow the speciation, extinction, and sampling/ fossilization rates to vary through time, across branches of the phylogeny, in conjunction with the evolution of a focal trait, etc.
-These methods produce estimates of rates that `RevGadgets` can plot on branches of the phylogeny or as posterior distributions.
-When the method also includes simulataneous estimation of the ancestral state of a discrete trait, `RevGadets` may plot those ancestral states using the same ancestral state code described above.
-`RevGadgets` also includes special functionality for visualizing time-varying (episodic) diversification rate estimation.
-The examples below demonstrate the potential for visualizing diversifcation rate estimations using `RevGadgets` for a few standard analyses.
+The examples below demonstrate how to use `RevGadgets` to visualize the (often complex) output of analyses performed under these models.

 &#8680; To reproduce this section, see: `scripts/divrates.R`

 State-Dependendent Diversification Analysis
 -------------------------------------------
 {:.subsection}

-State-dependent diversification analyses model the evolution of a trait and estimate state-dependent diversification rates.
-These models thus estimate posterior distributions of state-specific rates and can reconstruct ancestral states on the phylogeny.
+Diversification rates might depend on the state of an evolving character.
+State-dependent diversification models can be used to estimate diversification rates associated with each character state, and can also reconstruct ancestral states on the phylogeny.
 The analysis plotted here is described in the {% page_ref sse/bisse %} tutorial.

 `RevGadgets` first reads in and processes the rate file and then plots the state-specific posterior rate distributions.
 ```R